codedevotional/articles/naming.md

-# Names Pin the Jell-O to the Wall
+# Naming: Climbing Towards Abstraction

 Your code and its artifacts are strewn with names.
 You name repositories, files, packages, classes, functions, variables, and on and on.
 The names you choose determine the quality of the conversations you have with your programmer peers.